Surprising comments from Crystal Palace fans after Dwight Gayle move to Newcastle

 Now that the deal has gone through, we wondered how Crystal Palace fans would react, especially when Dwight Gayle has been allowed to leave and Alan Pardew prefers to keep Connor Wickham.

-I must admit I was surprised at the almost total absence of bitchy comments, which is often a case when a player leaves, no matter what the circumstances of his departure.
+I must admit I was surprised at the almost total absence of nasty comments, which is often a case when a player leaves, no matter what the circumstances of his departure.

 On top of that, the usual antagonism between Newcastle and Palace supporters over Alan Pardew has also seemingly been pushed to once side.